elastic/kibana/x-pack/plugins/actions/server/sub_action_framework/README.md

 - Define a response schema for responses from external services.
 - Create connectors that are supported by the Cases management system.

 The framework is built on top of the current actions framework and it is not a replacement of it.
-All practices described on the plugin's main [README](../../README.md#developing-new-action-types) applies for this framework.
+All practices described on the plugin's main [README](../../README.md#developing-new-action-types) applies to this framework also.

 ## Classes

 The framework provides two classes.
-The `BasicConnector` class and the `CaseConnector` class.
+The `SubActionConnector` class and the `CaseConnector` class.
 When registering your connector you should provide a class that implements the business logic of your connector.
 The class must extend one of the two classes provided by the framework.
 The classes provides utility functions to register sub actions and make requests to external services.

-If you extend the `BasicConnector`, you should implement the following abstract methods:
+If you extend the `SubActionConnector`, you should implement the following abstract methods:
 - `getResponseErrorMessage(error: AxiosError): string;`